 Reporting the cost of minor workplace injuries helps everybody.

-The Insurance Commissioner recently adopted changes to experience rating.
-These changes make it easier for employers to understand:
+The Insurance Commissioner adopted changes to experience rating to make it easier for employers to understand:

 How does the $250 loss exclusion work?